Recap: Buffy The Vampire Slayer S 2 E 14 Innocence

 "I knew it!
 I knew it!
 Well, not 'knew' in the sense of having the slightest idea, but I knew there was something I didn't know!"

-- Disappointed In You: Averted by Giles in his Crowning Moment of Heartwarming.
+- Disappointed In You: Averted by Giles in his Heartwarming Moment.

 You must be so disappointed in me.
 Giles:

 No. (she looks at him) No, no, I'm not.
-Buffy: But this is all my fault
+Buffy: But this is all my fault.
+Giles:

 No. I don't believe it is.
 Do you want me to wag my finger at you and tell you that you acted rashly?
 You did.
 A-and I can.
 I know that you loved him.
 And... he... has proven more than once that he loved you.
 You couldn't have known what would happen.
 The coming months are gonna, are gonna be hard...
 I, I suspect on all of us, but... if it's guilt you're looking for, Buffy, I'm not your man.
 All you will get from me is my support.
 And my respect.